 - Suicide intervention training

-- Foundation in Gender, Sexuality and relationship diversity
+- Working towards a Foundation in Gender, Sexuality and relationship diversity

 - Foundation in Transactional analysis

 British Association for Counselling & Psychotherapy